reitera11/Process-Scheduler-Simulator/README.md

 The current stable version of the scheduler is: **Scheduler1.3**.

 ##Input and Output Files
 Note: Scheduler1.2 onwards allow the user to specify input and output file names through the console.
-Previous to this the input file must have the name '*inputProcesses.txt*', and the output file would have the name '*outputProcesses.txt*'.
+Previous to this the input file must have the name *inputProcesses.txt*, and the output file would have the name *outputProcesses.txt*.

 Given an example input .txt file:
 ```